CounterpartyXCP/Documentation/Developers/counterblock_API.md

 **Warning:**

-    This API documentation is INCOMPLETE.
-It contains errors, omissions, etc., and could change drastically at any time.
+*This API documentation is INCOMPLETE.
+It contains errors, omissions, etc., and could change drastically at any time.*

 ###Connecting to the API

 By default, ``counterblock`` will listen on port ``4001`` for API requests.
 API requests are made via a HTTP POST request to ``/api/``, with JSON-encoded data passed as the POST body.
-For more information on JSON RPC, please see the `JSON RPC specification <http://json-rpc.org/wiki/specification>`__.
+For more information on JSON RPC, please see the [JSON RPC specification](http://json-rpc.org/wiki/specification).

 ###Terms & Conventions